skignatov/AdmpStat-release/README.md

 admpstat.out - sample output file (results of trajectory processing for mg7);
 admp2xyz.exe - program for conversion Gaussian log files to *.xyz ;
 admp2xyz.inp - its input file compiled for conversion mg7-admp-6.log_ --> mg7-admp-6.xyz ;
-mg7-log.log - sample g16 log-file with admp calculation. (really this is the beginning of trajectory only.
-The file was shortened due to the github restrictions for file lengths);
+mg7-log.log - sample g16 log-file with admp calculation.
+(This is actually just the beginning of the trajectory.
+The file was shortened due to GitHub's file length restrictions.)

 src - directory with source code